Tree House Recovery Colorado

 Narcotic: Psychoactive Depressant (Sedative and Hypnotic).

-Xanax, also known by its generic name alprazolam, was first synthesized and developed by a pharmaceutical company named Upjohn (now part of Pfizer) in the late 1960s.
-The drug was created as a successor to the earlier benzodiazepine, Librium, with the aim of producing a more potent and effective drug for treating the symptoms of anxiety and panic disorders.
+Xanax, also called alprazolam, was first synthesized and created in the late 1960s by pharmaceutical company Upjohn (which is now part of Pfizer).
+The drug was created as a successor to Librium, an earlier benzodiazepine, to produce a more potent and effective drug for treating the symptoms of anxiety and panic disorders.
 Upjohn researchers sought to enhance the anxiolytic (anti-anxiety) properties of benzodiazepines, and through their efforts, alprazolam was formulated.

-Xanax was approved in 1981 by the U.S. Food and Drug Administration (FDA).
-It is one of the most widely prescribed and abused medications in the benzodiazepine class.
-Its popularity in reducing the symptoms of anxiety have made it a commonly prescribed medication around the world.
+The U.S. Food and Drug Administration (FDA) approved Xanax in 1981, and it has become one of the most widely prescribed and abused medications in the benzodiazepine class.
+Its popularity in reducing the symptoms of anxiety HR has made it a commonly prescribed medication around the world.
 However, taking this drug requires careful monitoring due to its high potential for abuse and addiction.

 Xanax Video on Benzo Abuse

-Tree House addiction counselor Rob Mo explains the signs and symptoms of Xanax and Benzodiazepine abuse, withdrawal symptoms.
+Tree House addiction counselor Rob Mo explains the signs and symptoms of Xanax and Benzodiazepine abuse and withdrawal symptoms.
 He also talks about what to expect when entering addiction treatment for Xanax.

 What Does Xanax Look Like?